Fragile (Namewee song)

 "Fragile" (玻璃心 (po^{1}li^{2} hsin^{1}, bōlí xīn, glass heart)) is a Mandarin single by Malaysian singer Namewee and Australian singer Kimberley Chen released on 15 October 2021.
 On YouTube, the song had over 15 million views within days, and it held the top spot of Hong Kong, Taiwan, Malaysia and Singapore's music trends for several weeks.
 Written as a comedic pop duet and featuring a dancing panda in the music video, "Fragile" satirizes the social issues in China, the political status of Taiwan, the Xinjiang internment camps, censorship in China, as well as the Little Pinks' response.

+Production

+The song is composed in the key of E major, and has a tempo of 94 beats per minute.
+The lyrics includes phrases used in communication between lovers: ‘You claim that (I belong to you); don’t deny (ask me to return); never let go any part (give me an explanation)’.
+However, this is a metaphor for the government of the People’s Republic of China’s attitude toward Taiwan’s sovereignty and that over the South China Sea.
+The line ‘Over there, fuming with anger, you curse my mommy’ can be interpreted as referring to the use of the Internet slang "NMSL" (你妈死了 (nǐmāsǐle, Your mother died)) when insulting others.
+The music video is also full of references to controversial issues in China, including depicting Xi Jinping as Winnie-the-Pooh, stirring a pot of bat soup, and swallowing an apple.

 Response

-During Production

-This song's lyrics "It is illegal to breach Firewall, you'll be missed if the Pooh discovers it", it implied that Little Pinks use the VPN (Virtual Private Network) software to access foreign social networking sites blocked by the Great Firewall to abuse others.

 China

 Sina Weibo blocked Namewee and Kimberley Chen's accounts, while other Chinese platforms such as Douyin and Baidu Tieba have also hidden the song after its release.
 State-owned tabloid Global Times described the song as "malicious" and said, with no ironic undertone, that it had "insulted the Chinese people".